CancerRxGene/gdsctools/doc/source/quickstart.rst

-There are now several possible analysis but the core of the analysis consists in taking one drug and one feature (ODOF hereafter) and to compute the association using a regression analysis.
-The IC50 across the cell lines being the dependent variable :math:`Y` and the explanatory variables denoted :math:`X` are made of tissues, :term:`MSI` and one genomic feature. following the regression analysis, we compute the ANOVA summary leading to a p-value for the significance of the association between the drug's IC50s and the genomic feature considered.
+There are now several possible analysis but the core of the analysis consists in taking one drug and one feature (ODOF hereafter) and to compute the association using a regression analysis (see :ref:`regression` for details).
+The IC50 across the cell lines being the dependent variable :math:`Y` and the explanatory variables denoted :math:`X` are made of tissues, :term:`MSI` and one genomic feature.
+Following the regression analysis, we compute the ANOVA summary leading to a p-value for the significance of the association between the drug's IC50s and the genomic feature considered.
 This calculation is performed with the :meth:`~gdsctools.anova.ANOVA.anova_one_drug_one_feature` method.

 One can then repeat the ODOF analysis for the given drug across all features using the :meth:`~gdsctools.anova.ANOVA.anova_one_drug` method.
 This is also named One Drug All Feature case (ODAF).
 Finally we can even extend the analysis to All Drugs All Features (ADAF) using :meth:`~gdsctools.anova.ANOVA.anova_all`.

 .. note:: P-values reported by the ODOF method need to be corrected with a
     multiple testing correction when combined in the ODAF or ADAF cases.
     For more information, please see the
-    :meth:`gdsctools.stats.MulipleTesting` description.
+    :meth:`gdsctools.stats.MultipleTesting` description.

 The following image illustrates how those 3 methods interweave together like